InductiveComputerScience/i-slash-x86/language.md

 Or total, tb321, tb320
 ```

 This can support all types and many, many more expression types.
-For example, arithmetic expressions can easily be extended to SIMD, u8x32 for example.
+For example, arithmetic expressions can easily be extended to SIMD, u8x32 for example, which is a type of 32 u8s, or bytes.

 ### Further Optimization
 We can use NASM to generate the final assembly for us.
 Then it is quite simple to hand-tune the assembly by using registers instead of temporary variables.
 It should be possible to create almost completely optimal assembly with this approach.